mlab817/faqs/src/food-development-center/what-specific-assistance-does-fdc-render-to-food-business-operators-(fbo)cso-and-farmers.md

 ---
  title: What specific assistance does FDC render to Food Business Operators (FBO)/CSO and farmers?

-tags: ["specific","assistance","fdc","render","food","business","operators","fbo","cso","farmers"]

  ---

-### Food Development Center
+## Food Development Center

-## What specific assistance does FDC render to Food Business Operators (FBO)/CSO and farmers?
+# What specific assistance does FDC render to Food Business Operators (FBO)/CSO and farmers?

  - Product/process development/improvement, product testing, shelf-life studies of packed food products, and establishment of thermal processes of canned foods;